SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix_SPG8000.md

 ## About

-The driver polls information from the Tektronix SPG8000 via an SNMP connection.
+The connector polls information from the Tektronix SPG8000 via an SNMP connection.
 Traps are also implemented; the necessary data will be refreshed as soon as a trap is received.

 ### Version Info